 How to protect your trade mark in Estonia?

 Legal protection in Estonia is suitable for you, if at least in the beginning you are planning to do business only in Estonia.

-In order to obtain legal protection in Estonia an applicant has to file an application for registration of a trade mark with the Estonian Patent Office and pay the state fees.
-The application has to be filed in Estonian and the text on the application form should be typed.
-The application can be filed via the electronic filing portal or by filling in an application form, which can be printed out and either brought or sent to the Reception of the Estonian Patent Office.
-If the application is sent by fax, the original documents of the application have to be filed within two months.
-It is also possible to bring the application to the mailbox which is open around the clock and the relevant filing date will be determined.
+In order to obtain legal protection in Estonia you have to file an application for registration of a trade mark in Estonian with the Estonian Patent Office.
+You can file the application via the electronic filing portal or by filling in an application form, which can be printed and either brought or sent to the reception of the Estonian Patent Office.
+It is also possible to bring the application to the mailbox which is opened around the clock and the relevant filing date will be determined.

-Each application may include only one trademark.
-Separate applications should be filed, if legal protection for different variants of the trade mark is needed.
+Each application may only include one trade mark.
+Separate applications should be filed, if you need legal protection for different versions of your trade mark.

-It is very important for the applicant to follow the due dates for making amendments and corrections to the application as well as for payment of the state fees.
+It is very important for the applicant to follow the due dates for making amendments and corrections to the application as well as for the payment of fees.
 If the applicant fails to respond by the due date the processing of the application will be terminated.
-During the registration process it is important to bear in mind that if information concerning payment of the state fee for the registration is not submitted by the due date, the application is deemed to be withdrawn.
 Therefore correct contact details should be submitted to the Estonian Patent Office in order to receive the corresponding notices.

-However, in case the application is deemed to be withdrawn an applicant has a right to request the resumption of processing, if the applicant failed to perform the prescribed acts in due to force majeure or some other impediment beyond the control of the applicant or a representative.
-It should be borne in mind that a request for the resumption of the processing may be filed within six months after the due date for the act which was not performed.
+However, in case the application is deemed to be withdrawn an applicant has the right to request the resumption of processing.
+It should be borne in mind that a request for the resumption of processing may be filed within six months after the due date for the act which was not performed.

-A notice concerning a decision to register a trade mark is published in the Estonian Trade Mark Gazette).
+A notice concerning the decision to register a trade mark is published in the Estonian Trade Mark Gazette.
 An interested person may contest the decision to register a trade mark at the Industrial Property Board of Appeal within two months from the publication date.
 The owners of the earlier rights should monitor the notices concerning the decisions to register trade marks published in the official gazette and contest the decisions, if the Patent Office has decided to register the trade mark that is in conflict with their earlier rights.